jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - Thematically gone with another variant of silence effects to mirror her human counterpart.
     - In this case, an Ethersworn Canonist with Nevron/Painter bias.
     - And a Silence effect for the cost of 3 chroma tokens.
+ - 4/11/2025: Exchanged abiltiies with human Alicia.
+Replaced Nevrons with Expeditioners for the null rod effect.

 ## Painted Clea, the Mistress